networknt/light-doc/content/development/debugging/tls.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When you have service to service communications between services, HTTPS is a must and we have both client and server [keystore and truststore][] to support one-way TLS or two-way TLS.
+When you have service to service communications between microservices, HTTPS is a must, and we have both client and server [keystore and truststore][] to support one-way TLS or two-way TLS.

 For most developers, manipulating keystore and truststore with [keytool][] would be new for them.
-If it is not working, turn on the network debug would help greatly.
+If it is not working, turn on the network debugger would help a lot.

 Just put the following line into the VM options in the run/debug configurations window to enable the net debugging.